 To assist in the seamless transition from an Associate’s degree program to a BSN program, learners who have six (6) or fewer credit hours of their associate’s degree to complete can apply to Southwestern College’s RN to BSN program.
 Learners can begin taking SCPS nursing courses, while they continue in the completion of their associate degree.

 A current, unrestricted Registered Nurse license must be obtained by the end of the fourth course in order for the learner to continue with the nursing program courses.

 - Complete all foundation and major courses with an overall GPA of 2.0.

-- Complete a minimum of 124 credit hours, with at least 60 hours at a bachelor’s degree-granting institution.
+- Complete a minimum of 124 credit hours.

 - Complete at least 30 credit hours with a C average or above from Southwestern College.

 Southwestern College Professional Studies builds on an RN’s previous learning experience.
 This program positions graduates for leadership roles in a variety of healthcare settings.